epfl-ada/ada-2024-project-databrewers/README.md

 We decided that we won't be using any additional datasets for this project as the data provided in the BeerAdvocate dataset are enough to conduct a seasonal analysis of beer reviews.

 ## Data
-Our dataset includes two dataset from two different websites : BeerAdvocate and RateBeer.
+Our dataset includes two dataset from respective websites : BeerAdvocate and RateBeer.
 In data preprocessing, we decided to analyze only the reviews published on the BeerAdvocate website, by users based in the United States of America.
 The reason of this choice is that the vast majority of the reviews are done in this country and it provides us with enough data to conduct our analysis.
 This lead us with more than 100'000 users and 7’000’000 ratings, among which we have more than 2’000’000 reviews.
 To conduct the season analysis through the year, we focused on the year 2006 to 2017 to have a minimal threshold of 70’000 reviews by year.

 **The datasets used in this project are downloadable through [following link](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF?usp=share_link)**.